Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

 - **Interactive MySQL console**
     The user can execute any query in MySQL interactive console.
 Bear in mind that this gives the user access, and even write access, to all available data.

+    > [Info] Depending on the access rights granted, the user interface of the *Database and reporting* varies.
+That is, a user with no access right to MySQL console cannot see the corresponding menu entry in the system.

 #### Prerequisites

 - A user group has been created.